elTuTico/post-install-config/README.md

 <img src="https://github.com/elTuTico/post-install-config/assets/137955237/52ccdc98-48ef-483f-9800-347ef7972c92"/>
 </p>
 <p>
-Create a new top level department named “System Administrators” as a means of giving your Admin Supreme access to all kinds of tickets submitted by the Users.
+Create a new top level department named “System Administrators” as a means of giving the Admin Supreme access to all kinds of tickets submitted by the Users.
 Leave all other settings in default and come back to them later to tinker with SLAs, Emails, and more.
 Click “Create Department” to save the new department.
 </p>
 <br />